aukustomx/anemic-models/README.md

 - Imperative object creation steps
 - Imperative code in general

-Let's decompose each of it problems one by one.
-The party is just starting.
+Let's break down each of the problems one by one.
+The party is just getting started.

 ## Primitive obssesion
-If we are using an Object Oriented Language, why are we so obssesed with using primitives and not rich and complex objects?
+If we are using an object-oriented language, why are we so obsessed with using primitives and not rich, complex objects?

 In our code, let's review the class `AnemicAccount` and its `accountType` field.
-Why are we using and `String`?
-Maybe the account types in the bank are well-defined, that is, it might be a catalog.
-If it is the problem, someone could say: let's use a constant class to define all possible values.
+Why do we use an `String` to represent the type?
+Maybe the account types in the bank are well-defined, i.e., it could be a fixed catalog.
+If it is the problem, someone might say: let's use a constant class to define all possible values.

-It could looks like:
+It could look like this:
 ```java
 public class Constants {